teppyboy/2048/README.md

 Go to [releases](https://github.com/teppyboy/2048/releases/latest) and download the latest version available for your platform, if somehow a platform is not available then you can build from source using the tutorial below.

+To move the tiles use the WASD key or toggle arrow key support in the game settings.

 ## Building
 To build this game, you must have Meson, Ninja, CMake, make, g++/clang++, SDL2, SDL2_mixer, SDL2_ttf, SDL2_image along with required headers installed.